 But there’s a catch.

-Users who have little time to dwell into the nitty gritty of the advanced reports are left with the basic ones.
+Users who have little time to deep into the nitty gritty of the advanced reports are left with the basic reports.
 And these paint the wrong picture with their averaged data (you should never look at “average”).

-Going a bit deeper, data analysts come across data that is deceiving at minimum and oftentimes wildly inaccurate.
+Going a bit deeper, data analysts come across data that is deceiving at best and oftentimes wildly inaccurate.
 Just to mention a few off the top of my head:

 - “time on page” metric